DmitriyAlergant-T1A/ai-belvedere/README.md

       - ID Token Expiration: 2592000

    3. In Auth0, **do not create Social login connectors**.
 If Google was enabled by default, remove it.
 With social logins enabled, Auth0 will not limit the users to a predefined list of allowed users: anyone on the web will be able to sign up and use LLM under your API keys.
-You don't want that.
+You don't want that

    4. In Auth0, in the User Management tab, create initial users with passwords.
-They will need to verify their emails (a verification email should come automatically).
+They will need to verify their emails (a verification email should come automatically)

    5. Go back to Koyeb app and add the following environment variables to enable authentication with Auth0